What Does Chrysanthemum Flower Mean and Symbolise?

 Spread the love

-In the course of the history of the Chrysanthemums, the great Chinese philosopher Confucius was the first to mention its beauty 500 years before Christ.
-It was then described in 1548 as a perennial composite herb or shrub with double petal bright colored flowers.
+In the course of the rich history of the chrysanthemums,it has been around for over a thousand years (around the fourth century) with so many varieties today.
+The great Chinese philosopher Confucius was the first to mention its beauty 500 years before Christ.

 Chrysanthemums belong to the genus Chrysanthemum of the Aster or Asteraceae family.
 The genus name comes from the Latin and Greek word Chrysanthemon referring to any plant with bright yellow flowers.
-Additionally, it can also come from the words Chrysós meaning gold, and Ánthemon meaning flower.
+Additionally from ancient Greece, it can also come from the Greek words Chrysos meaning gold, and Ánthemon meaning flower.

-The Chrysanthemums literally mean the golden flower!
-There are roughly over 40 species of these dainty and beautiful blossoms.
-They are primarily native to the subtropical and temperate regions of Europe, Asia, and Africa.
+The original chrysanthemum literally means the golden flower!
+There are roughly over 40 different chrysanthemums available in other parts of the world and all year round.
+They are primarily native to the subtropical and temperate regions of the western world which includes European countries (western Europe and Great Britain mostly), East Asia, and Africa.

 Got any clues as to what nicknames this plant has?
-Since its floral name is quite long, it is also famously called the Chrysanths or Mums.
-Some of a florist’s favorite species include the Moon Daisy (C. maximum), the Small Feverfern (C. parthenium), the Gaudy Tricolor (C. carinatum), and the Paris Daisy (C, frutescens).
+Since its floral name is quite long, it is also famously called the Chrysanths or Mums (either Cushion mums or Spider mums).
+Some chrysanthemum cultivars in the present day include the Moon Daisy (C. maximum), the Small Feverfern (C. parthenium), the Gaudy Tricolor (C. carinatum), and the Paris Daisy (C. frutescens).

 chrysanthemum anastasia white